Rushland bought a brand new week of broadcast excellence on the EIB network.

 We'll first have Fred Thompson here.

-The The question from Chris Wallace.
+The question from Chris Wallace.

 He believes in sanctuary cities.

-Uh he's for gun control.
+He's for gun control.

-So uh this was uh this started out.
+So this was started out.

-They actually started debating each other uh as to who is the real conservative, who is more conservative.
+They actually started debating each other as to who is the real conservative, who is more conservative.

 Chris Wallace says, Mr. Giuliani, how do you respond?

-Fred has his problems too.
+Fred has his problems, too.

 I mean, Fred was the single biggest obstacle to tort reform in the United States Senate.